Exact eigenstates of extended SU($N$) Hubbard models: Generalizations of $\eta$-pairing states with $N$-particle off-diagonal long-range order: The model and -clustering states

 {\it Remark 1.}--- In Theorem 1, we assumed open boundary conditions.
 Here, we consider the cases of (anti-)periodic boundary conditions.
 The Hamiltonian reads

 where $\hat{T}^{\mathrm{(A)PBC}}_{L,1}:=\hat{T}_{L,L+1}$ and $\hat{c}_{L+1,\sigma}= \hat{c}_{1,\sigma}$ ($-\hat{c}_{1,\sigma}$) for periodic (anti-periodic) boundary conditions.

-In these cases, $\ket{\Phi^L_{M}}$ is not necessarily an eigenstate.
-The boundary conditions where $\ket{\Phi^L_{M}}$ is an eigenstate are summarized in Table I~\cite{Note1}.
+In these cases, $\eta$-clustering states are not necessarily eigenstates.
+The boundary conditions where $\eta$-clustering states are eigenstates are summarized in Table I (see Appendix~\ref{sec:pbc} for derivation).
 We also confirmed by exact diagonalization for small systems that the zero-energy eigenstates for each boundary condition are limited to them in the whole Fock space $\mathcal{V}$, except when the strength of the interaction is fine-tuned to the values $U=0, \pm t$.

-{\it Remark 2.}--- In theorem 1, for simplicity, we assumed that the Hamiltonian is translationally invariant.
-However, translation invariance is not necessary.
+{\it Remark 2.}--- In Theorem 1, for simplicity, we assumed that the Hamiltonian is SU($N$) symmetric and translationally invariant in the bulk.
+However, these two conditions are not necessary.
 To illustrate this, we consider the following Hamiltonian